jhelvy/logitr/README.md

 where `model` is a model estimated using the `logitr()` function.

 For a single model run, it prints some summary information, including the model space, log-likelihood value at the solution, and a summary table of the model.
 For MXL models, it also prints a summary of the random parameters.
-For WTP space models, if the `prefSpaceModel` argument was included it also prints a summary of the WTP comparison between the two models spaces.
+For WTP space models, if the `prefSpaceModel` argument was included in the options it also prints a summary of the WTP comparison between the two models spaces.

 If the `keepAllRuns` option is set to `TRUE`, the `logitr.summary()` function will print a summary of all the multistart runs followed by a summary of the best model (as determined by the largest log-likelihood value).